Showing posts with label MMA Melbourne. Show all posts

 MMA combines the most effective techniques from all Martial Arts Styles as proven in the UFC and other Mixed Martial Arts events.

-Each MMA Class at Australian Combat Sports Academy focuses on the highest percentage combat tested techniques.
+Each MMA Class at DKMMA focuses on the highest percentage combat tested techniques.

 Our Classes are professionally planned, structured, and supervised.We follow a precise curriculum that maximizes your MMA learning and development while allowing you to learn in a fun, safe and cooperative environment.